amyspencerproject/bootstrap-demo/READE.md

 - Went with a CDN istallation.
 Not making a complex website with a lot of backend so going with the least amount of downloading, ie using NPM or doing a complete local download.
 This means I will have to be connected to the internet to work on this site.
 Also counting on  most browsers having bootstrap/popper already cached so the load performance of this site shouldn't be a huge problem.
 I do want to think about loading time because I am learning bootstrap for my portfolio site.

 - You have to use Popper with Bootstrap.
 If you link(CDN install) to the bundled version of Bootstrap then Popper is included.
 You can opt for having that bundle speparated as well.
 If you do an NPM install you also have to included a separate Popper install.

+- You do not need to use a separet CSS normalize.css file with Bootstrap.
+The normalize/reset is included.

 - Must have three elements to use grid system.
     ```